tongxuluo/prts/README.md

-# PRTS: PRe-Training by Stacking
+# PRTS: PRe-Training by Stacking (LLM-Stacking)

-official implementation for paper **Stacking Your Transformers: A Closer Look at Model Growth for Efficient LLM Pre-Training**
+The official implementation for paper **Stacking Your Transformers: A Closer Look at Model Growth for Efficient LLM Pre-Training**

 <p align="center">